Gokulopez/AIND-projects/README.md

-# AIND-Isolation
+# AIND-Projects
-This is my Isolation Project for my Artificial Intelligence course at Udacity.
+Artificial Intelligence projects for my course at Udacity.